cyrilzakka/MAE3D/README.md

 ## Pretraining
 ### Dataset Preparation
-In order to perform large-scale pretraining, your data should be organized in the following way:
+In order to perform large-scale pre-training, your data should be organized in the following way:
 ```
 dataset
 │